 Another area to explore is the Hansen Humanities Gallery.
-Bus stops are less than a block away and bike racks are close at north Macbride Hall and south of Schaeffer Hall.
+Bus stops are less than a block away, and bike racks are close north of Macbride Hall and south of Schaeffer Hall.

-There is no parking lot, but there are options, including ramps, metered street parking, and garages close by.
+There is no parking lot, but options include ramps, metered street parking, and garages nearby.
 The museum is open every day, excluding Mondays and national holidays,

 Iowa Avenue Literary Walk

 The Iowa Avenue Literary Walk includes Iowa Avenue and Linn Street.
 Iowa City is proud of its role as a home for distinguished authors, poets, playwrights, and journalists.

 For a commemoration, the Iowa City Public Art Advisory Committee commissioned the Iowa Avenue Literary Walk to celebrate 49 writers with connections to Iowa.

 Along the Literary Walk, you’ll find bronze relief panels with their words and an attribution.
 The panels are connected by quotes about writing and books embedded in the sidewalks.

 Visitors can learn more about their favorite authors and how they are connected to Iowa City and Iowa in the brief biographical information in the author section.